-In 2021, ACMG published an evidence-based clinical practice guideline on exome and genome sequencing for pediatric patients with congenital anomalies or intellectual disability (Manickam, 2021), which included the following:
+In 2021, ACMG (Manickam, et al) published an evidence-based clinical practice guideline on exome and genome sequencing for pediatric patients with congenital anomalies or intellectual disability,), which included the following:

-- ACMG recommends using exome or genome sequencing as a first- or second-tier test for patients diagnosed with one or more congenital anomalies before the age of 1, or for patients with intellectual disability/developmental delay before the age of 18. (p.
-2031) - ACMG recommends exome or genome sequencing for active and long-term clinical management of the proband, as well as for implications on family-focused and reproductive outcomes. (p.
-2032)

-Of note, ACMG states that "Isolated autism without ID or congenital malformation is formally out of scope for this recommendation but evaluation of exome/genome studies is ongoing." (p.
+- "We strongly recommend ES and GS as a first- or second-tier test... for patients with one or more congenital anomalies prior to one year of age, or for patients with intellectual disability/developmental delay with onset prior to 18 years of age. (p.
+2031). - "Isolated autism without ID or congenital malformation is formally out of scope for this recommendation but evaluation of exome/genome studies is ongoing." (p.
 2034)

-ACMG also released a systematic evidence-based review (Malinowski, 2020) of 167 published studies examining the clinical impact of exome sequencing (ES) and genome sequencing (GS) in individuals with congenital anomalies (CA), developmental delay (DD), and intellectual disability (ID).
-This systematic review "provide[d] indirect evidence of the clinical and personal utility of ES/GS for patients with CA/DD/ID and their family members, noting that a "change in clinical management" resulted in over half of the patients examined as a result of their ES/GS results. (p.
+In 2020, ACMG (Malinowski, et al) released a systematic evidence-based review, which "provide[d] indirect evidence of the clinical and personal utility of ES/GS for patients with CA/DD/ID and their family members, noting that a "change in clinical management" resulted in over half of the patients examined as a result of their ES/GS results. (p.
 1001)

-In their clinical practice resource for the clinical evaluation of hearing loss published in 2022 by Li et al, ACMG states that first-line genetic testing for individuals with exam findings that suggest a syndromic hearing loss etiology may include a variety of tests, including genome sequencing, depending on clinical presentation.
+In 2022, ACMG (Li, et al) released a clinical practice resource for the clinical evaluation of hearing loss published, which states that first-line genetic testing for individuals with exam findings that suggest a syndromic hearing loss etiology may include a variety of tests, including genome sequencing, depending on clinical presentation.
 For individuals without physical findings that suggest a syndromic hearing loss etiology, they recommend a tiered approach, starting with comprehensive hearing loss gene panel testing unless a more specific genetic etiology is evident for which targeted testing is appropriate. (p.
 1400)

-The National Society for Genetic Counselors (NSGC) released a position statement (2013, updated 2020) stating the following in regard to secondary and incidental findings in genetic testing:
+The National Society for Genetic Counselors (NSGC) released a position statement (2013, updated 2020, reaffirmed 2023) stating the following in regard to secondary and incidental findings in genetic testing: